evilsocket/www.pwnagotchi.ai/content/faq/_index.md

 ---------
 ## **Known Quirks**
 ### My Pwnagotchi's log timestamps seem...unreliable.
 Huh?
-Since the rpi0w doesn't have an hardware clock, uptimes and timing in general can get very weird.
+Since the rpi0w doesn't have a hardware clock, uptimes and timing in general can get very weird.
 We are currently looking into a fix to generate more reliable timestamps.

 ---
 ### Help!
 My Pwnagotchi's SD card got corrupted.
 What gives?